 You’ll often hear seasoned whiskey drinkers talk about high-proof, barrel-strength, or cask-strength bourbons.
 While these can offer incredibly rich and complex flavors, they are not the ideal starting point.
 The intense alcohol presence in a high-proof bourbon can completely mask the subtler notes you’re trying to identify.
 For a new drinker, the experience can be more about enduring the burn than enjoying the flavor.
 Instead of a pleasant warmth, you might just feel fire.
 It’s better to work your way up to higher proofs as your palate adjusts and you learn what to look for.

-Common Myths About Sweet Bourbon
+Don’t Believe These Myths About Sweet Bourbon

 Let’s clear the air about a few things you might have heard about sweet bourbon.
 It’s easy to get caught up in myths, especially when you’re just starting to explore the world of whiskey.
 These misconceptions can keep you from discovering some truly amazing spirits.
 So, before you write off a bottle because it’s described as “sweet” or doesn’t have a high price tag, let’s break down two of the most common myths.